cgwire/kitsu/docs/getting-started-production/README.md

 If you have selected multiple shots, your selection is also applied to the numerous shots.

 You can see a **+1** or **+10**when you pass over the asset.
-It's the number of times you add this asset, and you can click as many times as you need on it.
+It's the number of times you add this asset, and you can click on it as many times as you need.

 ![Breakdown add asset](../img/getting-started/breakdown_add_asset.png)

-On a TVShow you can also link all your assets to episodes without spicifying a sequence or a shot.
+You can also link all your assets to episodes on a TV show without specifying a sequence or shot.

 ![Breakdown episode asset](../img/getting-started/breakdown_episode.png)

-This way you can link all your assets to one or several episodes before the storyboard/animatic stage.
+This way, you can link all your assets to one or several episodes before the storyboard/animatic stage.

 You can now see the asset appearing in the middle part of the screen (2).
 Next to the asset's name is the number of times it has been added.
 In this example, we have added two times the character asset Llama.

-If you add an asset twice by mistake, you have to go to the middle part of the screen to select assets for this shot (2).
-From there, click on **-1**.
-When you are done with this shot, go on with the other shots.
+If you add an asset twice by mistake, you must go to the screen's middle part to select assets for this shot (2).
+From there, click on
+**-1**.
+When you finish this shot, go on with the other shots.
 Your selection is automatically saved.

 ![Breakdown remove asset](../img/getting-started/breakdown_remove_asset.png)

-If a new asset is created during the storyboard, get back to the asset page (using the drop-down menu), create the assets you need.
+If a new asset is created during the storyboard, get back to the asset page (using the drop-down menu), and create the assets you need.
 The tasks previously created are applied immediately to these new assets.
-However, you have to do the assignment, and then you are good to continue with the breakdown.
+However, you have to do the assignment, and then you can continue with the breakdown.

 Now your **Breakdown** page should look like this.

 ![breakdown add asset bulk](../img/getting-started/breakdown_general_bulk_select_full.png)

-You can also make a breakdown list for your assets if you need to assemble them and keep track of the separated parts.
+You can also make a breakdown list for your assets if you need to assemble them and keep track of the separate parts.

-On the top left corner of the screen, choose **asset** in the drop-down menu, below **FOR**.
+On the top left corner of the screen, choose **asset** in the drop-down menu below **FOR**.

 ![Breakdown asset menu](../img/getting-started/breakdown_asset_menu.png)